-The archaeological site of Gournia is located on a hill west of Pachia Ammos, near the road connecting Agios Nikolaos to Ierapetra, 19km east of Agios Nikolaos.
-The city flourished in the Minoan period and is the most complete excavated Minoan town in Crete.
+The archaeological site of Gournia is located on a hill west of Pachia Ammos, near the road connecting Agios Nikolaos to Ierapetra, about 19km east of Agios Nikolaos.
+The city flourished in the Minoan period and is considered the most complete excavated Minoan town in Crete.
 Because of its good conservation, it was named as the "Pompeii of Crete".
 The excavation of Gournia was implemented by an American Archaeology Group, headed by Harriet Boyd, in 1901-1904.

 It is worth strolling in the paved streets of the archaeological site and see how a small Minoan town was.
 The houses have been excavated and revealed the walls, the stairs leading to second floors, the storage rooms and workshops.
 Archaeologists found various tools (chisels, hooks, hammers, pots, etc) that help us imagine the everyday life of the Minoans.
 It is striking that there was sewerage system.

 At the top of the hill, a little palace has been found, along with a large courtyard (the market), a primitive theater and a temple dedicated to the goddess of snakes.
 The cemetery of Gournia has been found in Sfougaras position, quite close to the beaches of Kamini.